 Burt Associates, Inc. (d.b.a.
 “Burt Wealth Advisors," "we," "our," or "us"), an independent financial planning and money management firm, is committed to safeguarding the confidential information of its clients.
 In November of 1999, Congress enacted the Gramm-Leach-Bliley Act (GLBA).
 The GLBA requires certain financial institutions, such as investment advisor firms, to protect the privacy of customer information.
 Federal law gives clients the right to limit some but not all sharing of your personal information.
 We hold all personal information provided to our firm in the strictest confidence.
 These records include all personal information that we collect from you in connection with any of the services provided by Burt Wealth Advisors.
-We have never disclosed information to nonaffiliated third parties, except as permitted by law, and do not anticipate doing so in the future.
-If we were to anticipate such a change in firm policy, we would be prohibited under the law from doing so without advising you first.
-In situations where a financial institution does disclose customer information to nonaffiliated third parties, other than permitted or required by law, clients must be given the opportunity to opt out or prevent such disclosure.
+Burt Wealth Advisors does disclose certain personal information with nonaffiliated third parties for purposes other than permitted or required by law, e.g., financial, estate, retirement, and tax planning software, etc. You have the right to learn more about these types of disclosures and to opt out or prevent such disclosures by contacting us.
 As you know, we use health and financial information that you provide to us to help you meet your personal financial goals while guarding against any real or perceived infringements of your rights of privacy.
 Our policy with respect to personal information about you is listed below.

 Why We Collect and How We Use Information.
 To conduct regular business, Burt Wealth Advisors, Inc. may collect personal information from sources such as: